fshanom/CS50W-project0/README.md

-# Project 0 - Recording Studio Website
+# Project 0 - Recording Studio Website using HTML, CSS, Javascript and Bootstrap

 Web Programming with Python and JavaScript